TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

 <img src="images/wled_proj_simple_transparent_cover.png" width="60%" height="60%" />

-When you print this cover with transparent *PETG* filament, it will snap into place easily and ensure nothing can accidentally spill into or grab the device.
+When you print this cover with transparent *PETG* or *PLA* filament, it will snap into place easily and ensure nothing can accidentally spill into or grab the device.

+<img src="images/wled_proj_simple_colors10_t.png" width="60%" height="60%" />

-Since typical *FDM 3D Printers* cannot produce fully transparent prints, the cover will have a "milky" appearance.
-Photos don’t fully capture the effect, so try it yourself to see which version you prefer.
+Since typical *FDM 3D Printers* cannot produce fully transparent prints, the cover has a "milky" appearance.
+Photos don’t fully capture the effect, try it yourself and see which version you prefer.

+The results with transparent *PLA* were marginally smoother than those with *PETG* but not significant enough to justify the higher cost.
+Given the higher temperature and UV resistance, *PETG* seems the better choice for the cover.

 > [!TIP]
 > If you have access to a *3D Resin Printer*, you may be able to print acrylic-like fully transparent covers.
 I don’t have such a printer.
-I experimented with *PVB* filament, which can be smoothed with alcohol, but this led to my P1S printer becoming clogged.
+I experimented with *PVB* filament, which can be smoothed with alcohol, but this led to my P1S printer becoming clogged in almost every possible place.
 I had to disassemble the entire print head, remove hardened PVB residue from the nozzle, and clean the extruder gearbox, which had glued-down gears.
-This cost me 3 hours, but the good thing is that I now know in detail how a print head and extruder works.
+This cost me 3 hours, but I now know by heart how the Bambu print head and extruder work.

-<img src="images/wled_proj_simple_colors10_t.png" width="60%" height="60%" />
+#### Thoughts

+Since you can't easily produce a fully transparent cover anyway, I experimented with other materials and colors.

+A misprint turned out to be revealing: I accidentally printed one cover in *PETG Gray*.
+As it turns out, even normal *PETG* is fairly transparent.
+This gray cover seems solid when the panel is off, but then miraculously shows bright light effects when the panel is turned on.
+Obviously, such a cover requires you to set the LEDs to full brightness.
+White covers may also look great (will try as soon as I start a new white spool).

+> [!NOTE]
+> To spare you the time: *PLA Black Matte* is absolutely non-transparent. *PETG* seems to be the way to go for covers.

 ## Materials